AdobeDocs/commerce-learn.en/help/business-intelligence/cohort-report-builder.md

 ---
-title: MBI - Cohort Report Builder
+title: Commerce Intelligence - Cohort Report Builder
-description: Learn how to use the MBI Cohort Report Builder to create optimized reporting and analysis that is relevant to your business.
+description: Learn how to use the Commerce Intelligence Cohort Report Builder to create optimized reporting and analysis that is relevant to your business.
-landing-page-description: Watch this video to learn how use the MBI Cohort Report Builder to create optimized reporting and analysis that is relevant to your business.
+landing-page-description: Watch this video to learn how use the Commerce Intelligence Cohort Report Builder to create optimized reporting and analysis that is relevant to your business.
-short-description: Watch this video to learn how use the MBI Cohort Report Builder to create optimized reporting and analysis that is relevant to your business.
+short-description: Watch this video to learn how use the Commerce Intelligence Cohort Report Builder to create optimized reporting and analysis that is relevant to your business.
 kt: 10288
 doc-type: feature video
 solution: Commerce,Magento Business Intelligence